Every aspect of the editing experience, including features, have been reviewed.

 A much more efficient data model has been designed in CKEditor 5, making the development of features a much more focused and creative experience.

-The data structure is normalized and optimized for complex data management operations making implementation of algorithms such as Operational Transformation and collaboration possible.
-With the collaboration services provided by the CKEditor Cloud Services, it is now extremely easy to bring collaboration features inside any application.
-Letters is an example of an application using the power of CKEditor 5 for collaboration.
+The data structure is normalized and optimized for complex data management operations making implementation of algorithms such as Operational Transformation and real-time collaboration possible.
+With the collaboration services provided by the CKEditor Collaboration Server, it is now extremely easy to bring real-time collaboration features inside any application.

 CKEditor 5 has been totally rewritten in ES6, using the power of modules.
-It provides all the necessary tools to easily integrate it with modern applications and technologies, like Angular 2, React, Node.js, npm, etc.
+It provides all the necessary tools to easily integrate it with modern applications and technologies, like Angular, React, Node.js, npm, etc.

 As far as the quality of the code is concerned, it has 100% code coverage providing quality assurance on each level of the architecture.